-Last month was Global Rosacea Awareness Month and I wrote a few blogs about my diagnosis, the lifestyle changes that help me control and manage my skin and a very personal blog about why I wear make up.
+Last month was Global Rosacea Awareness Month and I wrote a few blogs in this ‘what is rosacea’ series: my diagnosis, the lifestyle changes that help me control and manage my skin, and a very personal blog about why I wear make up.
 The penultimate and final blogs in the mini-series are possibly the most requested blog for me: the products I use to treat my skin and the make-up I use to cover my rosacea.
 Here are my tips on skincare and learning to work around rosacea.
 Warning: this is a long one.
 Get a cup of (lukewarm) tea and some biscuits and settle down…

 When I was first diagnosed with rosacea, I had no idea of what I was dealing with.
 I saw horrible pimples and oily skin combined (bizarrely) with dry, scaly patches.
-I panicked and used whatever I could get my hands on that was designed to get rid of these complaints.
-Namely products aimed at acne.
+I panicked and used whatever I could get my hands on that was designed to get rid of these complaints, namely products aimed at acne.
 Huge mistake.
 Acne is a bacterial condition whereas rosacea is a vascular condition.
-I was using harsh astringents, facial scrubs with gritty peach kernels, and harsh cleansers.
+I was using harsh astringents, facial scrubs with gritty peach kernels, and stripping cleansers.
 It makes me cringe just thinking about it.
 My skin got worse by the day as I angered and inflamed the already damaged skin.
 Understanding why your skin is unhappy and how you can help it is key here.

 Here are my tips for skin care and how to manage your rosacea:

 Learn your trigger ingredients – I try to avoid certain ingredients that I know will anger my skin.
 A few examples are alcohol, tea tree, witch hazel, menthol, peppermint, Sodium Lauryl Sulphate (a foaming cleansing agent in a lot of shampoos and skin care products), fragrance (usually if a fragrance is in the top 3 ingredients my skin will hate it) and eucalyptus.
-I soon realised that anything that smells minty or if the description says it will make my skin ‘tingle’ I should throw out the window.
+I soon realised that anything that smells minty or if the description says it will make my skin ‘tingle’ I should throw it out of the window!

-Natural does not mean good – As you can see from the list above, there are a lot of natural products that are actually terrible for my skin.
+Natural does not automatically mean good – As you can see from the list above, there are a lot of natural products that are actually terrible for my skin.
 In the past I was sucked in by ‘100% natural’ or ‘totally organic’ claims thinking this would mean no reactions.
 Foolish.

 Find the regime that works for you… – I have spent a lot of time and money trying out skincare products so when I find something that works, I am pretty loyal.
-I do like to try out new things as I have terrible FOMO, but I tend to go with my trusted brands (Avene, La Roche Posay, Eucerin, Simple, Bioderma…) as I trust their products implicitly.
+I do like to try out new things as I have terrible FOMO, but I tend to go with my trusted brands (Avene, La Roche Posay, Trilogy, Bioderma…) as I trust their products implicitly.

 …And stick to it – I have found that my skin reacts terribly to atypical situations (flights, holidays, staying over at a house that isn’t mine, weekends) because my routine changes.
 Which is why I try to adhere to my routine as strictly as I can.
-My mum always complains when I go to stay ‘Why on earth did you use up flight case space on moisturiser, I have that here?!’ – and the answer is always because it’s not MY moisturiser!
+My mum always complains when I go to stay with her: ‘Why on earth did you use up flight case space on moisturiser, I have that here?!’ – and the answer is always because it’s not MY moisturiser!
 Even though the last thing I want to do on a Saturday morning is cleanse my skin and go through my skincare regime, I always notice by Saturday lunchtime if I’ve skipped it.
 I pay the price if I fall asleep in my make up (*shakes fist at red wine, you soporific but delicious bastard*) so I always try to wash my face as soon as I get home.
 That way if I fall asleep on my laptop on the sofa, my skin will be okay.

-I don’t want no scrub – The years I spent punishing my face with St Ives Peach scrubs make me want to cry.
+I don’t want no scrub – The years I spent punishing my face with harsh scrubs make me want to cry.
 I thought that the only way to get rid of my rosacea-triggered dry skin was to forcibly remove it.
-A doctor later told me that my skin was reacting to my scrubbing by going into emergency recovery mode – it was seeing my harsh exfoliation as an attack and was producing more skin cells to protect my damaged skin…which made my dry skin worse… which made me use the scrub more.
+A doctor later told me that my skin was reacting to my scrubbing by going into emergency recovery mode: it was seeing my harsh exfoliation as an attack and was producing more skin cells to protect my damaged skin…which made my dry skin worse… which made me use the scrub more.
 Do you see the problem?
 Sensitive skin does not react well to most physical exfoliants, and this includes certain well-known rotating facial brushes.
 It’s just too much.
 I use a common or garden flannel to remove my cleanser at night and twice I week I use a chemical exfoliant.
 Sounds scary?
 Read on…